Parecis titi monkey

 The Parecis titi monkey (Plecturocebus parecis) is a species of titi monkey, a type of New World monkey, endemic to Brazil.
+It is popularly referred to as zogue-zogue in Portuguese, and as otôhô in the local Paresi language.

 Taxonomy

-This species was first discovered to Western science in 1914, where it was documented on the Parecis Plateau.
-Despite its clearly distinctive pelage, it was then identified as the ashy black titi (P. cinerascens) in a follow-up report.
-The species was rediscovered in the same region in 2011, where it was this time identified as a distinct, undescribed species.
-It was finally described as Plecturocebus parecis in 2019.
+Titi monkeys from the Parecis Plateau were first reported by scientists in 1914, and subsequently identified as the ashy black titi (P. cinerascens) in a follow-up report.
+Such titi monkeys were then suggested to belong to a distinctive species in 2011, and described as a distinctive species, Plecturocebus parecis, in 2019.
 The results of this study were followed by the IUCN Red List, ITIS, and American Society of Mammalogists.
-It is thought to be most closely related to P. cinerascens, with the clade containing both being the sister group to Milton's titi (P. miltoni).

-It is known as otôhô in the local Paresi language.
+However, it is uncertain if P. parecis is a valid species as the type specimens group with P. cinerascens and P. bernhardi.
+Further research is needed to confirm the taxonomic validity of this species.

 Distribution

 This species is endemic to a small portion of Brazil, where its range is still poorly defined.
 Its range largely coincides with higher-elevation areas in the transition zone between the Amazon Rainforest and the Cerrado, including parts of the Parecis Plateau and the interfluves of the Aripuanã River with the Juruena and Roosevelt rivers.
 However, it is also known from relatively low-lying areas in Juruena National Park.